WestRidgeSystems/jmisb/examples/gstsink/README.md

-# GStreamer Sink example for jMISB
+# GStreamer Sink example for jmisb

 This is demonstration / example code for <https://github.com/WestRidgeSystems/jmisb>